Celestial navigation: Lunar distance

-An older but still useful and practical method of determining accurate time at sea before the advent of precise timekeeping and satellite-based time systems is called "lunar distances", or "lunars", which was used extensively for a short period and refined for daily use on board ships in the 18th century.
-Use declined through the middle of the 19th century, as better and better timepieces (chronometers) became available to the average vessel at sea.
+An older but still useful and practical method of determining accurate time at sea before the advent of precise timekeeping and satellite-based time systems is called "lunar distances," or "lunars," which was used extensively for a short period and refined for daily use on board ships in the 18th century.
+Use declined through the middle of the 19th century as better and better timepieces (chronometers) became available to the average vessel at sea.
 Although most recently only used by sextant hobbyists and historians, it is now becoming more common in celestial navigation courses to reduce total dependence on GNSS systems as potentially the only accurate time source aboard a vessel.
-Destined for use when an accurate timepiece is not available or timepiece accuracy is suspect during a long sea voyage, the navigator precisely measures the angle between the Moon and the Sun, or between the Moon and one of several stars near the ecliptic.
+Designed for use when an accurate timepiece is not available or timepiece accuracy is suspect during a long sea voyage, the navigator precisely measures the angle between the Moon and the Sun or between the Moon and one of several stars near the ecliptic.
 The observed angle must be corrected for the effects of refraction and parallax, like any celestial sight.
-To make this correction, the navigator measures the altitudes of the Moon and Sun (or star) at about the same time as the lunar distance angle.
+To make this correction, the navigator measures the altitudes of the Moon and Sun (or another star) at about the same time as the lunar distance angle.
 Only rough values for the altitudes are required.
-A calculation with suitable published tables (or longhand with logarithms and graphical tables) requires about 10 to 15 minutes' work converting the observed angle(s) to a geocentric lunar distance.
-The navigator then compares the corrected angle against those listed against the appropriate almanac pages for every three hours of Greenwich time, using interpolation tables to derive intermediate values.
-The result is a difference time between the time source (it being of unknown time) used for the observations, and the actual prime meridian time (that of the "Zero Meridian" at Greenwich also known as UTC or GMT).
-Now knowing UTC/GMT, a further set of sights can be taken and reduced by the navigator to calculate their exact position on the Earth as a local latitude and longitude.
+A calculation with suitable published tables (or longhand with logarithms and graphical tables) requires about 10 to 15 minutes' work to convert the observed angle(s) to a geocentric lunar distance.
+The navigator then compares the corrected angle against those listed in the appropriate almanac pages for every three hours of Greenwich time, using interpolation tables to derive intermediate values.
+The result is a difference in time between the time source (of unknown time) used for the observations and the actual prime meridian time (that of the "Zero Meridian" at Greenwich, also known as UTC or GMT).
+Knowing UTC/GMT, a further set of sights can be taken and reduced by the navigator to calculate their exact position on the Earth as a local latitude and longitude.